 Getting Ready to Fish for Coral Trout

-This seabird was singing as we left the boat ramp at Dungeness.
+This seabird sang as we left the boat ramp at Dungeness.

 Approaching Pelorus Island on the left and Orpheus on the right.

 Pelorus Island Australia lies 800m north of Orpheus Island and is surrounded by fringing reefs.
 Coral Princess Cruises have a long term private lease on a patch on the southern land side of the island which their Great Barrier Reef cruises use for picnics.